adrybakov/wulfric/docs/source/user-guide/conventions/main.rst

 **************

-On this page we introduce formal definition of the vector and cell and how they stored in Wulfric.
+On this page we introduce formal definition of the vector and cell and how they stored in wulfric.

-In Wulfric both column vectors and row vectors are stored and manipulated as (3,)
+In wulfric both column vectors and row vectors are stored and manipulated as (3,)
 |NumPy|_ arrays (i.e. the code does not explicitly distinguish the row and column vectors):

 .. math::